William de Montacute -17 April 1355

 Obviously he had overheard the last snippet of conversation.

 ‘No, Henry, William has the talents I need for a rather special mission.
-In any case, I want you to make the army your own.
+In any case, I want you to make the army your own. and you will not be working for Prince John.
+He will be working for you I have made that very clear to him.
 You will be military commander in Aquitaine later in the year.
 It is important the army identifies with you as its leader.’

 ‘I only have fifty men in total.
 How am I going to receive and store the supplies?’
 Henry protested.